RWTH-EBC/TEASER/doc/teaser.Logic.BuildingObjects.TypeBuildings.rst

 **Description**

-The institute type 4 module contains a multi zone building according to the data from (fixme Jülich?).
+The institute type 4 module contains a multi zone building which is based on an office building with an additional laboratory zone.
+The area of the laboratory zone is based on data from the Forschungszentrum Jülich fixme.
 In detail the net leased area is divided in the following thermal zone areas:

 #.
 Office (37.5% of net leased area)